Receiving a Message

 Invoking a message listener within a transaction requires only reconfiguration of the listener container.

 You can activate local resource transactions through the sessionTransacted flag on the listener container definition.
-Each message listener invocation then operates within an active JMS transaction, with message reception rolled back in case of listener execution failure.
+Each message listener invocation then operates within an active JMS transaction, with message receipt rolled back in case of listener execution failure.
 Sending a response message (through SessionAwareMessageListener) is part of the same local transaction, but any other resource operations (such as database access) operate independently.
 This usually requires duplicate message detection in the listener implementation, to cover the case where database processing has committed but message processing failed to commit.

 Consider the following bean definition: